Home Compare ADSK vs FFIV

 Autodesk vs F5: Which Stock Looks Stronger in 2026?

-Structurally, Autodesk and F5 are closely matched — neither holds a meaningful edge overall.
-F5 still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+Autodesk holds the cleaner structural position, with the lead spread across growth and stability.
+F5 still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, F5 carries the stronger setup — intact trend against Autodesk's broken trend.
+That leaves a split case: the structural lead stays with Autodesk, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.